-Crafting is very useful in the Elder Scrolls Online.
-But the various crafting systems can be extremely confusing when you're starting out.
+Crafting is very useful in The Elder Scrolls Online.
+With your Crafting skills, you will get rich in ESO by making many valuable things that can be sold for a lot of gold.
+But the various crafting systems can be extremely confusing when you're starting.
 Vress Games's video guide helps you understand basic concepts and have enough knowledge to get started.

 In ESO, there are seven crafting skill lines, and you're able to advance every one of them on a single character.
-The first three come under the category of equipment crafting, and these are Blacksmithing, Woodworking, and Clothier.
+The first three come under the category of equipment crafting: Blacksmithing, Woodworking, and Clothier.
 Each of these skill lines can craft and upgrade particular items that you'll use in-game.

 Blacksmiths specialize in melee weapons such as swords, axes, and maces, as well as being able to produce various pieces of heavy armor.

 Woodworkers also provide weapons in the form of bows and staves and the ability to craft shields.